lufinkey/react-native-events/README.md

 # react-native-event-emitter

-A *non*-shitty (relatively speaking) EventEmitter implementation for react-native modules
+A *non*-shitty (relatively speaking) EventEmitter](https://nodejs.org/dist/latest-v9.x/docs/api/events.html#events_class_eventemitter) implementation for react-native modules

 If you're tired of how react-native claims to be a cross platform framework, yet still contains countless fragmented pieces of implementation, this is the repo for you.
 The *documented* way to send events from a native module requires you to use different native *and* javascript classes to implement events on iOS vs Android.
-This module unifies the native events process, *and* allows native modules to conform to node's EventEmitter.
+This module unifies the native events process, *and* allows native modules to conform to node's EventEmitter](https://nodejs.org/dist/latest-v9.x/docs/api/events.html#events_class_eventemitter).

 ## Setup